Sassy Dama was created for people navigating the realities of life after 50 – not the glossy version, but the real one.

 Compassionate information for those caring for aging loved ones, including hospice and end-of-life considerations.
 This content is written to support clarity, reduce fear, and help families navigate difficult decisions with respect and understanding.

-Content on Sassy Dama is educational and experience-based.
-It is intended to help readers think more clearly, ask better questions, and feel less alone – not to replace professional medical, legal, or financial advice.
+Content on my blog is educational and experience-based.
+It is intended to help readers think more clearly, ask better questions, and feel less alone.
+It is not intended to replace professional medical, legal, or financial advice.

 Whenever health or financial topics are discussed, the information is framed responsibly and encourages readers to consult licensed professionals for personal decisions.